 This dripper features timeless aesthetics — a cylindrical shape with oval-shaped handholds.
 The form and finish are reminiscent of the TC 100 dinnerware that Nick Roericht designed at HfG Ulm.
 Though the aesthetics are minimal, they are anything but plain.

-This dipper has a flat bottom, a feature that leads to consistency.
+This dripper has a flat bottom, a feature that leads to consistency.
 To counteract stalled brews, ridges at the bottom elevate the filter.
 These ridges are modeled after the ridge pattern on the 8-cup dripper seen in the Etkin logo.

 A single large hole in the middle mitigates bypass.
 The double-walled design ensures temperature stability and the ability to pick up and swirl the dripper at any time.